Forecasters still predict highly active Atlantic hurricane season in mid-season update

 “The hurricane season got off to an early and violent start with Hurricane Beryl, the earliest category-5 Atlantic hurricane on record,” NOAA Administrator Rick Spinrad said in a statement.
 “NOAA’s update to the hurricane seasonal outlook is an important reminder that the peak of hurricane season is right around the corner, when historically the most significant impacts from hurricanes and tropical storms tend to occur.”

 Not much has changed from predictions released in May.
 Forecasters tweaked the number of expected named storms from 17 to 25 to 17 to 24.
-Of those named storms, 8 to 13 are still likely to become hurricanes with sustained winds of at least 75 mph, including 4 to 7 major hurricanes with at least 111 mph winds.
+Of those named storms, 8 to 13 are still likely to become hurricanes with sustained winds of at least 75 mph (121 kph), including 4 to 7 major hurricanes with at least 111 mph (179 kph) winds.

 An average Atlantic hurricane season produces 14 named storms, seven of them hurricanes and three major hurricanes.
 Hurricane season runs from June 1 through Nov.
 30.